Staff & Board

-Brent holds a Bachelor of Arts degree in Liberal Studies from the University of Wisconsin-Whitewater, associate degree from Madison College, and a master’s degree in vision rehabilitation therapy from Western Michigan.
+Brent holds a Bachelor of Arts degree in Liberal Studies from the University of Wisconsin-Whitewater, associate degree from Madison College, and master’s degrees in vision rehabilitation therapy and orientation and mobility from Western Michigan.
 Brent is married to his beautiful wife, Blair, and together they have one spirited daughter, Brooke.
 When Brent can get away from his schoolwork and family obligations, he enjoys playing basketball and baseball competitively in the Madison area.

 The Council’s board consists of people who are blind or visually impaired (BVI) with three seats available for sighted allies.
 Board members are well-educated, involved in local communities and actively employed.
 Each board member serves as an advocate for the BVI community in their geographical area.

 Charles (Chuck) Fehl